BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 07Olympiapark and Olympiazentrum

-Olympiapark is not in the old town, but it can work well for families, BMW Welt visitors, and travelers who prefer a calmer environment with open space.
+Olympiapark sits outside the old town, and it suits families, BMW Welt visitors, and travelers who prefer a calmer environment with open space.

-Check the route to the nearest U-Bahn station and avoid accommodation choices that require an awkward walk through park areas late at night.
+Check the route to the nearest U-Bahn station, usually around Olympiazentrum, and avoid accommodation choices that require an awkward walk through park areas late at night.

 Olympiapark and Olympiaturm in Munich